alansafahi/soapboxx/replit.md

 - **Monitoring**: Query performance and error tracking

 ## Recent Changes
+- June 17, 2025: Completed dark mode church discovery optimization with significantly improved contrast and readability
+  - Changed church card backgrounds from dark gray-700 to light gray-100 in dark mode for excellent visibility
+  - Updated all text colors to dark gray variants (gray-900, gray-700) for proper contrast on light backgrounds
+  - Fixed contact link colors and border colors to maintain readability standards
+  - Removed intrusive "Did you forget to add the page to the router?" error message that was appearing inappropriately
+  - Church discovery section now provides optimal user experience in both light and dark modes
 - June 17, 2025: Fixed dark mode implementation with proper purple theming and theme toggle functionality
   - Enhanced dark mode color scheme to use purple-based design instead of blue, maintaining brand consistency
   - Added theme toggle button to AppHeader with Moon/Sun icons for intuitive dark/light mode switching